 You pay the 2025 Original Medicare cost-sharing amounts.
-The Part B deductible is \$257.
+These are the 2024 cost-sharing amounts and may change for 2025.
+The plan will provide updated rates as soon as they are released.
+The Part B deductible is \$240.
 Until you have paid the deductible amount, you must pay the full cost of your covered services.
 Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.